rmsk2/X16_mandelbrot/README.md

 a certain extent as only a few prototypes have been built yet.

-The only reasons I can give are: I had fun doing it and it was nostalgic as it transported me back to the days when another 6502 system was the center of the (home) computing universe.
+The only reasons I can give are: I had fun doing it and it was nostalgic as it transported me back to the days when another 6502 system was the center of at least my (home) computing universe.
 The commander X16 (or to be more precise at the moment its emulator) strikes the right balance between new possibilities and a nostalgic familiarity with the Commodore family of home computers that allows all the people that grew up with these computers to now write the programs that they did not or could not write in